Mork & Mindy: Fourth season

 Despite the show's steady decline, ABC agreed to a fourth season of Mork & Mindy, but executives wanted changes.
 The show began to include special guest stars this year.

 At the beginning of the fourth season, Mork and Mindy got married.
-Jonathan Winters, one of Williams' idols, was brought in as their child, Mearth.
+Jonathan Winters, one of Williams's idols, joined the cast as their child, Mearth.
 Because of the different Orkan physiology, Mork laid an egg, which grew and hatched into the much older Winters.
-Winters had previously appeared in a season 3 episode as Dave McConnell (Mindy's uncle and Fred's brother).
-It had been previously explained that Orkans aged "backward", thus explaining Mearth's appearance and that of his teacher, Miss Geezba (portrayed by then-11-year-old actress Louanne Sirota).
-After four seasons and 95 episodes, Mork & Mindy was canceled in the summer of 1982.
+Winters had previously appeared in a Season 3 episode as Dave McConnell (Mindy's uncle and Fred's brother).
+It had previously been explained that Orkans aged "backward", thus explaining Mearth's appearance, and that of his teacher, Miss Geezba (portrayed by then-11-year-old actress Louanne Sirota).
+After four seasons and 95 episodes, Mork & Mindy was canceled in summer 1982.
 The show ended at 60th place at season's end.